 A judgment of an advantage should take into consideration complex criteria like the king’s safety (one side’s king is more safe compared with the other), activity (the enhanced influence of pieces), space (more room for maneuvering), material (more pawns or pieces), or other major weaknesses (such as a backward pawn).

-A coordinating attempt to aggressively gain advantage.
+A coordinating attempt to aggressively gain an advantage.
 The main aim of the majority of the attacks is to checkmate the opponent’s king.
 A carefully executed attack usually forces the opponent to sacrifice pieces as a defense or to accept weaknesses that lead to an advantage for an opponent’s attack.

 A tactical method and a special decoy.
 This term defines a scenario in which the pawn advance is prevented by placing a piece directly in front of the pawn.